 - Completion of all degree coursework with a minimum cumulative 3.0 GPA

-- Completion of a capstone project or thesis promoting social impact.
+- Completion of a practicum and capstone project

 Graduate Recruiting and Admissions